fpasquinisantos/data202/midtermproject.md

 Find and load the data; write a brief critique of the data.

-For this milestone, your report should be complete through the "Data" section.
-See the [Report Template](#report-template) below.

 ::: {.callout-note title="Data Selection Guidelines"}

 The data you find: